railsuser2014/openobject-doc-book-en/source/book/8/8_21_Implem/8_21_Implem_training.rst

 development, technical training isn't very useful.

-In summary, you should arrange both user training and self-paced training (perhaps based on this book) if you can.
+In summary, you should arrange both user training and self-paced training (perhaps based on this book series) if you can.
 Technical training is strongly advised if you see yourselves developing your own modules.
 Although it's not obligatory it gives you quite a time advantage in any serious Open ERP engagement.